ALEHACKsp/LobbySimulatorCompanion/README.md

 # What's the current status?
-We are in a Beta version 1.0.0, so be warned that there's a possibility that there might be some breaking changes soon.
+We are in our first Beta version, so expect to encounter some bugs, and there's a possibility that there can be some minor changes.

 ## I am a killer main.
 Can I use it?